 Studies have shown that organizations with strong onboarding processes see retention rates increase by 82%, yet only 12% of employees believe their company does an adequate job of onboarding new hires.
-With companies at various stages in returning to work, recruiters need to have an adaptable onboarding process that fits all employees' needs.
+With companies at various stages in returning to work, recruiters need an adaptable onboarding process that fits all employees' needs.
 What works best for an in-person onboarding experience might not translate well for a remote experience.

-Here are 4 tips for recruiters looking to modify their new hire onboarding tools and process.The average onboarding process includes 54 tasks.
+Here are four tips for recruiters looking to modify their new hire onboarding tools and process.The average onboarding process includes 54 tasks.
 Find ways to #condense and #streamline the #NewHireOnboarding with these 4 tips from @ClearCompany

 1. Adapt What You Already Have